Damien Gildea: Mountaineering

 His Antarctic ascents include Mount Vinson, Mount Shinn, Mount Craddock, Mount Gardner, Mount Bentley, Mount Anderson (first ascent), Mount Ryan, and several other peaks in the Vinson Massif, Craddock Massif and northern Sentinel Range between 2001 and 2007, as well as Mount Friesland and Mount Bowles on Livingston Island in 2003.
 The high-precision GPS data collected by his team was used in subsequent American and Bulgarian mapping.

 Antarctic Expeditions

 In 2012 Gildea led a team following in the footsteps of Robert Falcon Scott, in order to raise money for charity.
 Gildea has collected data during his Antarctic expeditions for scientific analysis.

 Publishing

 Gildea is the author of The Antarctic Mountaineering Chronology.

-In 2007 Gildea published the new 1:50,000 color topographical map Vinson Massif & The Sentinel Range, including a number of new features named by the USGS.
+In 2007 Gildea published the new 1:50,000 colour topographical map Vinson Massif & The Sentinel Range, including a number of new features named by the USGS.

 In November 2010 published Gildea's new book Mountaineering in Antarctica: Climbing in the Frozen South.